github/gh-gei/README.md

 Generating a migration script for GHES is very similar to GitHub to GitHub migration scripts, but requires a couple extra parameters.
 You can run `gh gei generate-script --help` to learn about all of the options.

 The extra options you will need when migrating from GHES are:
-- `--ghes-api-url`
+- `--ghes-api-url` - (Required) The api endpoint for the hostname of your GHES instance.
+For example: http(s)://api.myghes.com"
-- `--azure-storage-connection-string` - it's recommend to use quotes around this value since the connection string itself uses characters that might otherwise be interpreted by bash
+- `--azure-storage-connection-string` - (Required) The connection string for the Azure storage account, used to upload data archives pre-migration.
+For example: \"DefaultEndpointsProtocol=https;AccountName=myaccount;AccountKey=mykey;EndpointSuffix=core.windows.net\".
+It's recommend to use quotes around this value since the connection string itself uses characters that might otherwise be interpreted by bash.
-- `--no-ssl-verify` (optional)
+- `--no-ssl-verify` (Optional) Disables SSL verification when communicating with your GHES instance.
+All other migration steps will continue to verify SSL.
+If your GHES instance has a self-signed SSL certificate then setting this flag will allow data to be extracted.

 Here's an example:
 ```